Exxon to offer spending outlook as investors seek clues to low-carbon returns

 SPENDING REBOUND

-New oil and gas investments in offshore Guyana, Brazil, U.S. shale, and in chemicals products have been included in company's future budgets.
+New oil and gas investments in offshore Guyana, Brazil, U.S. shale and in chemicals products have been included in the company's budgets.
 Offsetting the costs are proposed sales of billions of dollars in less productive assets.

-In Guyana, Exxon recently raised to 10 billion barrels of recoverable oil and gas and projected output will grow eight-fold to 1 million bpd in 2027 - more than a fourth of the company's total output.
+In Guyana, Exxon recently raised its estimate of recoverable oil and gas to 10 billion barrels and projected output will grow eight-fold to 1 million bpd in 2027 - more than a fourth of the company's total 2021 output.

 Another $8 billion deepwater oil project in Brazil in which Exxon holds a 40% stake was approved this year.
 Two drilling rigs were added in the U.S. Permian basin, raising Exxon's total to nine in the top U.S. shale field.

-The company committed to a $30 billion liquefied natural gas project in Mozambique, pledging to add carbon capture technology to the effort on the east coast of Africa.
+The company committed to a $30 billion liquefied natural gas project in Mozambique.

 "Exxon will either add more spending or a tonne more spending," said Sankey Research oil analyst Paul Sankey.
 The question is "how much and where" it will put money in the shorter term, he said.